 The debt loaded onto the club by Hicks and Gillett’s takeover was strangling the club.
 When their creditors, which included the Royal Bank of Scotland, the writing was on the wall.

-This situation was exacerbated by the fact that neither were overly keen to sell unless their valuation of the club was matched.
+This situation was exacerbated by the fact that neither owner was overly keen to sell unless their valuation of the club was matched.
 Interest on their debt was totalling £35 million and without the commercial of rivals of Manchester United to dig them out of a hole, things were looking dire.

 British Airways chairman, Martin Broughton was brought in to oversee the sale of the club in April 2010, in a move which seemed to indicate the club was going to be sold after all.

 Liverpool received a bid from a company in America, New England Sports Ventures, which valued the club at $300m.
 This would pay off the club’s debts and put them on a firm financial footing once again.

 However, Hicks and Gillett conspired to stop the takeover as much as they could, jeopardising the future of Liverpool.
 They tried to remove two members from the five-person board but failed.
 When the takeover had been agreed, Hicks and Gillett had a restraining order against the sale placed by a Texas court.

 This was after it emerged Hicks had defaulted on his loan with RBS and breached its terms following the attempt to sack the two board members.

 The club was close to going into administration, which would have resulted in a nine-point deduction and a step closer to the collapse of the club.